(Published May 2014, last updated March 2025)

 Autoire

-First settled in Roman times, Autoire was devastated during the Hundred Years War with the English.
+First settled in the ninth century, the village of Autoire, nestled in a valley between two high ridges, was devastated during the Hundred Years War with the English.
 Not a lot has changed since the village was rebuilt five hundred years ago—the elegant stone-and-timber cottages look much the same today as they did then.

 Take a look around Autoire and find a comprehensive list of accommodation.